Dr. Yarom Polsky

 Partners: University of California at Los Angeles, California State University, San Bernardino

-Project 5.11: Additive Manufacturing for Customized Membranes; PI: Jeff McCutcheon (University of Connecticut)
+Project 5.11 Additive Manufacturing for Customized Membranes Lead: Jeff McCutcheon, University of Connecticut

 This project advances a breakthrough method for manufacturing thin-film composite membranes using Nano-scale 3D printing that will enable membranes to be created for specific separations needs at low cost.